Tips To Pressure Wash a House

 Here’s my second pressure washing tip:

-Hydrate all the plants and grass around your home to protect them from the cleaning agent.
+Before you pressure wash a house, hydrate all the plants and grass around your home to protect them from the cleaning agent.
 A thin coat of water fills the cells on the surface of leaves reducing exposure to the cleaner.
 If left unprotected, direct exposure to cleaning agents may burn leaves and grasses.

-Here’s my third pressure washing tip:
+Here’s my third pressure a house tip:

 Before cleaning your home, cover anything you don’t want exposed to the cleaning agents like copper light fixtures, door handles or exotic wood doors.
 Sodium Hypochlorite will accelerate rust on iron or the patina on copper.
 Also tape electrical outlets where they meet the siding to reduce the chance of tripping a GFCI circuit breaker.